-Multiple pregnancy occurs in 20-30% of these cycles and the majority of these are twins.
+Multiple pregnancy occurs in 20-30% of these cycles when injections are used alone, most are twins.

-Ovarian Hyperstimulation Syndrome occurs in less than 2% of cycles.
+Ovarian Hyperstimulation Syndrome occurs in less than 1% of cycles.
 The ovaries may become enlarged and patients can gain five to ten pounds rapidly with severe pelvic pain.

 Call the office immediately if you experience any of these symptoms.
-After 4:30 p.m., or on weekends or holidays, call the Doctors' Directory at (850) 438-9622.
+After office hours, or on weekends or holidays, call the Doctors' Directory.

-✤ ASPIRIN 81mg
+❖ ASPIRIN 81mg

-Aspirin (81mg) may be prescribed to some patients undergoing fertility treatment.
-Studies have shown that Aspirin helps to maintain blood flow to the uterus.
+Aspirin may be prescribed to SOME patients undergoing fertility treatment.
+It is NOT recommended for all patients.
+Studies have suggested that low-dose aspirin may help to maintain blood flow to the uterus in some circumstances.
 Recommended dosage is one 81mg tablet per day.
-This dosage is a often called "baby" aspirin.
-You may discuss whether Aspirin may have advantages in your specific case.
+This dosage is often called "baby" aspirin.
+Your doctor will make a recommendation if aspirin may have advantages in your specific case.

-✤ MULTIVITAMINS
+❖ MULTIVITAMINS

 For general health purposes, it is recommend that all patients take a multivitamin each day.
 This may be a routine, over-the-counter vitamin.
+The most important "preconception" component of the vitamin is folic acid (or folate) that has been shown to reduce the risk of a particular type of birth defect, neural tube defects (NTD).
+All common vitamins contain folate.
 The double strength of the 'prenatal vitamin' is not routinely needed prior to conception or in the first trimester of pregnancy.
 There are some concerns regarding over-dosage of some vitamins, e.g. vitamin A and derivatives, such as may occur when prenatal vitamins are taken combination with fortified foods and an otherwise balanced diet.

-♦ INTRAUTERINE INSEMINATION (IUI)
+❖ INTRAUTERINE INSEMINATION (IUI)

-Intrauterine insemination (IUI) is a procedure in which sperm is "washed" and placed into the uterus through a catheter.
-A sperm wash takes about one hour in the lab and involves separating the sperm cells from the fluid, white blood cells, prostaglandin's (which can cause uterine cramping) and "debris."
+Intrauterine insemination (IUI) is a procedure in which sperm are "washed" (concentrated) and placed into the uterus through a catheter.
+A sperm wash takes about 30 minutes in the Andrology Lab and involves separating the sperm cells from the fluid, white blood cells, prostaglandin's (which can cause uterine cramping) and "debris."
 In natural intercourse this "washing" is done when sperm swim through the cervical mucus.
 To place the washed sperm inside the uterus, a speculum is inserted into the vagina and a small catheter connected to a syringe containing the sperm is inserted through the cervix into the uterus.
 The specimen is injected and the catheter and the speculum are removed (see FIGURE below).
 The procedure is usually painless and takes only a few minutes.
 Afterward you should remain reclining for a few minutes.